luigi311/Blog/content/librem-5/index.md

 # Android

 Android support is handled by a minimal [downstream waydroid](https://source.puri.sm/Librem5/debs/waydroid) built on top waydroid 1.6.1 which is from Dec 2025 so not to far behind upstream.
 Setting it up is as simple as installing Waydroid from the PureOS Store, launching it and tapping the Download button with the default options.
-With the limited EMMC on the standard L5 though its very easy to blow through it all with the android system setup and running.
+With the limited EMMC space on the standard L5 though its very easy to blow through all your free space with the android system setup and running.

 Waydroid itself does not integrate with the system in any way so theres no settings for it in the gnome settings app but [waydroid-helper](https://github.com/ayasa520/waydroid-helper) seems to work when installed following their debian 12 instructions.
 Notifications also seem to work so it makes it nice if you are running android only messaging apps in the background.